Fall, Spring, Academic Year

 Any supplemental materials are due to the study abroad office one week later.

 Click here for UI's online study abroad application.
 On the application page, you need to choose your desired session.
 Then choose the program "International Student Exchange Program" from the drop down menu.
-Do NOT choose "International Student Exchange Direct" even if that's what you want.
-Once confirmed from ISEP, Study Abroad will manually put you in the appropriate section.
+This is generic application for all ISEP programs.
+Once your placement is confirmed from ISEP, Study Abroad will manually put you in the appropriate section.

 Note, students must fill out two applications.
 In addition to UI's online study abroad application, you will also be required to fill out ISEP's application.
 BEFORE applying to ISEP, students MUST make an appointment with the study abroad advisor for this program.
 Students will not be allowed to apply unless they are first nominated by the University of Iowa.
 Please call 319-335-0353 to schedule an appointment.